RIGWE/DevOps_Project/01.git_project/README.md

 `console.log('Welcome to darey.io')`

-These arethe most commonly used markdown syntax elements.
+These are the most commonly used markdown syntax elements.